Muhammad Sejahtera Dwi Putra

 Muhammad Sejahtera Dwi Putra (born 13 April 1997) is an Indonesian sport shooter.
 He won the gold medal in the 10 m running target event at the 2022 Asian Games held in Hangzhou, China.
-It is Indonesia's first gold medal in shooting at the Asian Games.
+It was Indonesia's first gold medal in shooting at the Asian Games.
 He participated in 2022 World Running Target Championships in Châteauroux, France, finishing in fifth place.